hiro-9999/blog/.Android/kotlin/kotlin/study.md

 ## “To build a debug release of the project suitable for device or emulator testing, use the assembleDebug option:
 ./gradlew assembleDebug

-# Android Studio 4.2 Development Essentials  🔴
+# Android Studio Arctic Fox Essentials - Kotlin Edition by Smyth, Neil (z-lib.org).pdf  🔴
 抜粋:: Smyth, Neil;  “Android Studio 4.
 2 Development Essentials - Kotlin Edition”。 Apple Books

 # ./gradlew tasks